(This article was updated on August 10 2023, to reflect .NET 8’s release.)

 Web Forms is what many industry professionals are using now because it continues to work.
 I like to think of Web Forms like a trusty landline.
 It’s powerful, scalable, and mature.
 Microsoft has done its best to convince IT organizations to migrate but it’s a hard sell.
 Rewriting your huge ASP.NET Web Forms for Blazor, or Razor is a commitment that will take a considerable amount of time, training, and money – and for very little benefit to your end goal.

 So, it’s scalable, stable, and dependable.
 But that’s not really the reason why IT organizations use Web Forms.
-One of its most attractive features are the extensive controls that have been compiling over the last 20 years.
+One of its most attractive features is the extensive controls that have been compiled over the last 20 years.
 There is a multitude of community-made custom controls that provide all sorts of additional functionality to ASP.NET.
-The controls are powerful, easy to use, and provide a full ecosystem from development experience to run-time capabilities.
+The controls are powerful, easy to use and provide a full ecosystem from development experience to run-time capabilities.

 To top it all off, Web Forms is also fairly easy to pick up and get started with.
 Regardless of skill level, most developers are able to pick it up and get started immediately since it automates several repetitive tasks.
 Over the last 20 years, Microsoft has designed and tooled the Visual Studio Web eco-system with the development experience in mind with things like drag and drop functionality on a visual designer and property sheet support.

 Let’s rip this band-aid off quickly.
 The short answer is no – ASP.NET Web Forms is dying.

 You can continue running Web Forms applications for decades to come because it is tied to the operating system.
 And just like .NET Framework itself, Web Forms is so entrenched in the .NET Framework that Microsoft will not say they’re deprecating it officially.
 Your Web Forms applications will continue to work as long as you have people to support them.